j-siderius/TinySpark/docs/chapter2/plant_monitoring.md

 below 25&deg;C|above 70&percnt;|yes
 above 25&deg;C|below 70&percnt;|yes

-[^1]:The Fictioplantus acts as a simplified plant example in our case, although principles learned in this project can be applied to real plant monitoring.
+[^1]:The Fictioplantus acts as a simplified plant example in this case, although principles learned in this project can be applied to real plant monitoring.

 Classifying inputs like the temperature and humidity is a little more difficult than classifying simple logic gates.
 The reason behind this is the case of linear and non-linear separability[^2].
-Separability refers to the property of a dataset or set of points (in this case our inputs) where it is possible to draw a straight line that can completely separate the points into different classes (below/above 25&deg; or below/above 70% humidity in our case).
+Separability refers to the property of a dataset or set of points (in this case the inputs) where it is possible to draw a straight line that can completely separate the points into different classes (below/above 25&deg; or below/above 70% humidity in this case).
 The problem proposed above is such a non-linearly separable problem.
 To overcome this, it is nescessary to introduce more neurons into the neural network.

 [^2]:<https://en.wikipedia.org/wiki/Linear_separability>